learn-co-curriculum/sending-thank-yous-after-interview/README.md

 > Hi Mark,

 > Thanks so much for taking the time out of your day to meet with me this afternoon.
-It was a pleasure speaking to you, visiting the office, and learning about [Insert here something that came up in conversation, could be non-tech related or funny, building rapport].
+It was a pleasure speaking to you, visiting the office, and learning about [Insert here something that came up in conversation, could be non-industry related or funny, building rapport].

-> I really enjoyed our conversation about Swift.
-While I have focused the last few months on learning Objective-C, I’m fully confident l can leverage my ability to pick up new languages quickly, and transfer my experience with other languages that share similarities with Swift into building apps in Swift.
-(Extensions in Swift are like Ruby open classes, and ARC in Swift is the same as in Objective-C).
+> I really enjoyed our conversation about Sketch and Axure and leveraging prototyping tools for testing.
+Though I have only started in the last few weeks on learning Figma, I am fully confident I can leverage my ability to pick up new software to be using it for projects very quickly.

-I believe I have the passion and drive to make a valuable contribution to your team, and I am excited about this potential opportunity to join Company X.  I look forward to seeing you at the next Brooklyn Swift meetup!
+>Furthermore, I believe I have the passion and drive to make a valuable contribution to your team, and I am excited about this potential opportunity to join Company X.  I look forward to seeing you at the next Interaction Design Association meetup!

 > Thanks again for your time.